 Veronica Valley Park – A 92 acre County Park adjacent to Mebert Creek Preserve (no access from the road) these wetland areas support the health of the Lake Leelanau watershed.

-Farm Club– A farm, restaurant, brewery, bakery and marketplace with a socially-distanced outdoor seating area and firepits to take in the spectacular Leelanau landscape.
+Farm Club– A farm, restaurant, brewery, bakery and marketplace with an outdoor seating area and firepits to take in the spectacular Leelanau landscape.

 * Please remember that lands with Conservation Easements are private property.
 Our Natural Areas with Leelanau Conservancy signs and trail maps are areas where you may hike and recreate.